Sudeep1911/Meriskill-Sales-dashboard/README.md

 # Meriskill-Sales-dashboard
-This dashboard is created with integration of slicers this dashboard will give clear insights about the sales and will help the organization to improve the area of lacking.
+This dashboard is created with integration of slicers this dashboard will give clear insights about the sales and will help the organization to improve the area of lacking

 Major KPI's:
 Profit %
 Revenue Generated